 Due to agricultural production, Australia is one of the most secure countries in the world.
-As part of our work to benchmark learning and skills standards for the agriculture and production horticulture industry, we are seeking your feedback on projects that have been proposed for 2021 – 2022 and specific changes to the industry environment that have been identified in this year’s Annual Update to the IRC Skills Forecast and Proposed Schedule of Work (Skills Forecast).
+As part of our work to benchmark learning and skills standards for the agriculture and production horticulture industry, feedback was sought on projects that have been proposed for 2021 – 2022 and specific changes to the industry environment that were identified in this year’s Annual Update to the IRC Skills Forecast and Proposed Schedule of Work (Skills Forecast).

 The proposed projects are summarised in the grey box below.

 This Annual Update to the Skills Forecast will be submitted from the IRC to the Australian Industry and Skills Committee (AISC) at the end of April, for their consideration.
 The information will be used to update the AISC National Schedule of training package development projects.